heroku/vault-usage-client/README.md

 ### Retrieving usage information

-Usage information for a particular user can also be retrieved by the client.
+Usage information for a particular user can be retrieved by the client.
 The start and stop time must both be specified in UTC:

 ```ruby